Fiskebørnehave

 How to make a fish nursery

 A fish nursery consists of a wire mesh box with several chambers.
 Some are kept free, while others are filled with natural materials such as shells, branches, stones, seaweed and dead crabs found on the shore.
 After some time in the water, the fish nursery becomes covered with algae and small seaweed plants, creating a rich micro-habitat, or small habitat.
 This attracts more species than just fish fry.
-Aquatic insects, small crustaceans and other aquatic organisms also thrive, resulting in increased biodiversity and more life in the Little Belt.
+Aquatic insects, small crustaceans and other aquatic organisms also thrive, making it a step towards increased biodiversity and more life in the Little Belt.

 Fiskebørnehave instruktion